- The beautiful fruit and tree branches

 The beautiful fruit and tree branches:

-“Now, on the first day (of the Festival of Booths) you shall take for yourselves produce of the beautiful trees, palm branches and boughs of leafy trees and willows of the brook, and you shall rejoice before Adonai Eloheikhem for seven days.”
+“Now, on the first day (of the Festival of Booths) you shall take for yourselves produce of the beautiful trees, palm branches and boughs of leafy trees and willows of the brook, and you shall rejoice before Adonai Eloheikhem (the LORD your God) for seven days.”

 Remember that the first day and closing eighth day of the festival will be days of total rest.

 On the first day, gather the fruit of beautiful trees, and palm branches, and boughs of leafy trees, and willows that grow by the streams.
-Then rejoice before Adonai your Almighty One for seven days.
-You must observe this seven-day festival to Adonai every year.
+Then rejoice before Adonai (the LORD) your God for seven days.
+You must observe this seven-day festival to Adonai (the LORD) every year.
 On the first day of the feast the worshipers were required to carry in their hands “the fruit of beautiful trees, palm branches and boughs of leafy trees and willows that grow by the streams.”